rominmx/postcss-compact-mq/README.md

 Expressions like `<=1024` and `w<=1024` are identical.

 ### Breakpoints
-You can create at-rule with aliases for breakpoints, for example:
+You can create an at-rule containing aliases for any breakpoints, for example:

 ```css
 @breakpoints {